opendi-org/opendi-org.github.io/docs/OpenDI Glossary.md

 Understanding a decision means understanding causal relationships in [Causal Chain](#causal-chain)s.

+Note:
-Note that the word "decision" has other meanings in the world, most often a decision to label or predict something, like a picture of a cat or tomorrow's weather.
+The word "decision" has other meanings in the world, most often a decision to label or predict something, like a picture of a cat or tomorrow's weather.
 These are not action-to-outcome decisions, and so are different (but still important!).

 ## Decision Approach
 A high-level methodology that guides the decision-making process.

 Sometimes approaches may be presented as dichotomies.
 Examples include:

 - Data-driven vs. intuitive
 - Autocratic vs. collaborative